 Alcohol, drug abuse, and life insurance

 For the majority of drinkers of alcoholic beverages, there is little risk to health or longevity.
 However, excess alcohol intake has a substantial impact on mortality.
 Excess alcohol consumption has been associated with heart problems such as alcoholic cardiomyopathy (which is a weakening of the heart muscle), arrhythmia, atrial fibrillation, ventricular tachycardia.
 Other concerns are stroke; high blood pressure (heavy alcohol usage can activate the release of some stress hormones that can cause blood vessel constriction); liver problems such as hepatitis, fibrosis, cirrhosis; Cancer (mouth, esophagus, throat, liver); immune system disorders; and Pancreatic problems.
+See what the Mayo Clinic has to say.

 For life insurance applicants with a history of excess alcohol use substandard rate may apply or they could be declined.
 The underwriter will use medical records (especially those related to treatment for substance abuse and psychiatric illness), social profile, motor vehicle reports, laboratory results, and physical findings in order to assess the risk associated with excessive alcohol consumption.